DTOs

 Fulib makes it easy to generate DTOs (Data Transfer Objects) from existing model classes without a lot of duplication.

-We recommend putting all DTOs into a package and GenDtos
+We recommend putting all DTOs into a package and GenDtos class that are separate from your model.

 Here’s an example: